fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

     * Log in to your Okta tenant using a browser on the Windows Server instance and use steps 1-4 above to download the installer.

-    > It’s worth noting that the AD Agent can also be found, along with a lot of other downloadable assets, under Settings > Downloads in the Okta admin console.
+    > The AD Agent can also be found, along with a lot of other downloadable assets, under Settings > Downloads in the Okta admin console.

 ### Install agent on Windows Server